Help lay the groundwork for change in Virginia! x

 THE STAKES

 • Because not every rightwing lawmaker voted to override her veto, Governor Kelly was able to successfully block a bill that would end the state’s three-day grace period for counting mail-in ballots.
 This policy would disproportionately impact rural and military voters whose ability to have their legitimate ballots counted would depend on an increasingly unreliable mail system in Kansas.
-We can’t depend on rightwing lawmakers to help prevent overrides on Governor Kelly’s vetos.
-Blocking a supermajority is the safest way to prevent similar rightwing anti-voter priorities from being pushed through the legislature and enacted in future sessions.

 THE LANDSCAPE